evkx/evkx.github.io/content/models/porsche/taycan/Taycan_4S_Sport_Turismo/_index.md

 ### Steering

-Dynamic steering is a standard feature on the Porsche Taycan 4S Sport Turismo.
-Dynamic steering varies the steering ratio as a function of driving speed.
+Dynamic steering is a standard on the Porsche Taycan 4S Sport Turismo, varying the steering ratio based on driving speed for enhanced control and comfort.
 In addition,  rear-wheel steering is available as an optional feature.
 Rear wheel steering reduces the turning circle when going slow.

 ### Brakes

 You can choose between different brake systems.
 The standard option brakes use regular [cast-iron discs](../../../../technology/brakes/#disc-brakes).
-The front discs are 360 mm, and the rear discs are 358 mm.
+The front discs measure 360 mm, while the rear discs are 358 mm.
 The second option brakes use a [cast-iron disc coated with tungsten carbide](../../../../technology/brakes/#carbid-brakes).
 It doesn't rust and produces hardly any brake dust.
-The front discs are 410 mm, and the rear discs are 365 mm.
+The front discs measure 410 mm, while the rear discs are 365 mm.

 ### Regenerative Braking